Unlike other aster varieties, this particular species is not a perennial, but an annual.

 Maturity is between 91 to 105 days.
 You can buy seeds in packets of various sizes from True Leaf Market.

-The ‘King Size’ series boasts 2 1/2- to 3-inch full- and semi-double flowers (extra petals) in shades of blue, pink, red, or white.
+‘Giants of California’ boasts two-and-a-half- to three-inch full- and semi-double flowers (extra petals) in shades of pink, purple, or white.
 Incurve petals resemble those of a chrysanthemum.

 With heights of 28 to 36 inches, it’s the perfect rejuvenation for the backs or beds and borders.

 The ‘Valkyrie’ series is known for its needle-like petals.
-Flowers in shades of pink, purple, red, white, and yellow are 3 1/2 to 5 1/2 inches across.
+Flowers in shades of pink, purple, red, white, and yellow are three to five inches across.

 This variety reaches a height of 24 to 36 inches, making it another fine candidate for areas where vertical interest is desired.